Constraints on dark energy from TDCOSMO & SLACS lenses: Abstract

 \section{Abstract}

 Problems with the cosmological constant model of dark energy motivate the investigation of alternative scenarios.
 I make the first measurement of the dark energy equation of state using the hierarchical strong lensing time delay likelihood provided by TDCOSMO.
-I find that the combination of seven TDCOSMO lenses and 33 SLACS lenses is only able to provide an upper bound on the dark energy equation of state, $w < -1.75$, which nevertheless implies the presence of a phantom dark energy component.
-When the strong lensing time delay data is combined with a collection of cosmic microwave background, baryon acoustic oscillation and Type Ia supernova data, I find that the equation of state remains consistent with a cosmological constant.
+I find that the combination of seven TDCOSMO lenses and 33 SLACS lenses is only able to provide a \nhttwo{weak constraint} on the dark energy equation of state, $w < -1.75$ \nhttwo{at 68\% confidence}, which nevertheless implies the presence of a phantom dark energy component.
+When the strong lensing time delay data is combined with a collection of cosmic microwave background, baryon acoustic oscillation and Type Ia supernova data, I find that the equation of state \nhttwo{is $w = -1.025\pm 0.029$.}